eyanoapp/opensigl/docs/en/glossary.md

 include drugs for treating patients, medical equipment and supplies, and administrative supplies.
 "Stock" items are often purchased in "Lots" which include a number of the stock items.
-Note that "Lot Numbers" are sometimes given by manufacturers and are not necessarily unique to BHIMA.
+Note that "Lot Numbers" are sometimes given by manufacturers and are not necessarily unique to OpenSIGL.

 #### STOCK ADJUSTMENT
-When a physical inventory of stock reveals that the actual count of stock items in a depot or pharmacy differs from the count in the BHIMA software, then an "Stock Adjustment" should be performed to update the BHIMA software.
+When a physical inventory of stock reveals that the actual count of stock items in a depot or pharmacy differs from the count in the OpenSIGL software, then an "Stock Adjustment" should be performed to update the OpenSIGL software.

 #### STOCK ENTRY
 "Stock entries" occur when an item of stock is added to a Depot.
 Types of